National Union (Portugal)

 According to António Costa Pinto, the National Union was a moribund party, created by a governmental decree rather than by political activists, and which was "dominated by the administration, put to sleep and reawakened in accordance with the situation at the time".
 He describes the party as "an empty, undermined space into which were formally sent those who wanted to join the regime and which, once full, was closed".
 Pinto notes that the army was kept away from public life, and political activity was prohibited outside public life.
 This included the National Union, which lacked any kind of political activism.

-Therefore the party lacked an ideology, and did not mobilize the masses.
-Pinto argues that it was the opposite, as "in fact demotivation was openly encouraged".
+Therefore, the party lacked an ideology and did not mobilize the masses.
+Pinto argues that the opposite was the case: "in fact demotivation was openly encouraged."
 He concludes that the party had a "non-fascist nature" and argues that it "neither reached power at all nor, once created, fulfilled functions of control and monopoly of access to power or mobilization of the masses, which, in general, the fascists did."

-Scholarly opinion varies on whether the Estado Novo and the National Union should be considered fascist or not.
+Scholarly opinion varies on whether the Estado Novo and the National Union should be considered fascist.
 Salazar himself criticized the "exaltation of youth, the cult of force through direct action, the principle of the superiority of state political power in social life, [and] the propensity for organizing masses behind a single leader" as fundamental differences between fascism and the Catholic corporatism of the Estado Novo.
 Scholars such as Stanley G. Payne, Thomas Gerard Gallagher, Juan José Linz, António Costa Pinto, Roger Griffin, Grzegorz Rossoliński-Liebe and Arnd Bauerkämper, as well as Howard J. Wiarda, consider the Portuguese Estado Novo conservative authoritarian and not fascist.
 In his The Anatomy of Fascism, Robert Paxton express the same view, writing that Salazar's regime was "not only nonfascist, but voluntarily nontotalitarian".
 On the other hand, Portuguese scholars like Fernando Rosas, Manuel Villaverde Cabral, Manuel de Lucena, Manuel Loff and Raquel Varela think that the Estado Novo should be considered fascist.